photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### File Permissions ###

 Use a file manager, or the commands `chmod` and `chown` on Unix-like operating systems, to [change file and folder permissions](https://kb.iu.edu/d/abdb) so that the app container can access them.

-If you have configured specific user and group IDs, make sure they match.
+If you have configured specific user and group IDs for PhotoPrism, make sure they match.

 *Start a full rescan if necessary, for example, if it looks like [thumbnails](index.md#broken-thumbnails) or [pictures are missing](index.md#missing-pictures).*